 Step 1: Control Moisture

-Addressing conditions that promote moisture and wood rot can go a long way toward protecting your property from carpenter ants and other wood-destroying organisms.
+Addressing conditions that promote moisture and wood rot can go a long way in protecting against carpenter ants and other wood-destroying organisms.

 Step 2: Remove Harborage Options